Chimediin Saikhanbileg: Political career

-Mongolian youth began attending universities in Russia and Germany in the 1920s forming the first wave of Mongolian intellectuals.
-The second wave of educating the youth in Russia and Eastern Europe began in the late 1950s and early 1960s and continued through to the 1990s.
-As Minister of Education, from the late 1990s Saikhanbileg began the third wave of education, training Mongolian youth in USA, Australia, European Union, Japan and Korea which has continued to today, preparing the next generation of Mongolian professionals.
-This effort was complemented by Government's support to students – stipends, tuition loans and aid.
+As Minister of Education, from the late 1990s Saikhanbileg began the third wave of education, training Mongolian youth in USA, Australia, European Union, Japan and Korea.
+This effort was complemented by Government's support to students through stipends, tuition loans and aid.
 Additionally, he had the Law on Science and Technology approved, securing 1.5% of the annual government budget for science and technology.

 Saikhanbileg studied for 2 years in the United States of America after the 2000 Parliamentary Election.
 While studying at GWU, he conceived 2 ideas to implement in Mongolia and successfully achieved them after graduation.
-The first was estate planning, which was a concept unfamiliar to the Mongolian people.
+The first was estate planning.
 He established E&T Law Firm and worked there from 2002 to 2004.
 The second idea was to establish a secondary school in line with American standards in Mongolia.
 Finding a partner and raising over US$10 million, he founded the American School of Ulaanbaatar (ASU) making it one of the most prestigious schools today.
 Each year, more than 600 students enroll in the K-12 program and each graduate is accepted into prestigious foreign schools.
 ASU has become one of the private benchmark schools, and many other schools have worked hard to reach its standards.
-This project was an important contribution to the American-Mongolian relationship as well as introducing American teaching and pedagogical standards and curricula in Mongolia.
+This project introduced American teaching and pedagogical standards and curricula in Mongolia.

 Saikhanbileg was appointed the Chairman of Information and Communication Technology Authority of the Mongolian Government after the 2004 Parliamentary Election where he served until 2008.
 Under his leadership, 2004 to 2008 was a period of rapid development in telecommunications and information technologies in Mongolia.